Hotmoka/hotmoka/tutorial/Takamaka.md

 Let us hence create another Eclipse Maven project `blockchain`, in the same directory where the `hotmoka` project was cloned, exactly as we did for the `family` project above.
-Specify Java 9 (or later) in its build path.
+We will specify Java 9 (or later) in its build path.
 This project will start a local simulation of a blockchain node, actually working over the disk memory of our local machine.
 Hence this project depends on the jar that implements that blockchain simulation in memory, that is an example of a Hotmoka node.